 Most of us are using e-mail on our computers.
 Phishing schemes are abundant!
 Here are seven red flags to be on high alert: it is urgent, asking to share sensitive information, it looks too good to be true, it is an unexpected e-mail, information mismatch such as the name in e-mail and signature name are different, suspicious attachment (be extra careful before opening any attachment or clicking on any links in an e-mail) and the e-mail has an unprofessional design.

 We are all connected whether in the office or at home.
 Our data resides on computers that can be located anywhere such as the office file server room or somewhere in the cloud.
 How are your computer networks connected and are they secured?
-How is your wireless set-up?
+How is your wireless setup?
 Can anyone walk in your area and hop on your wireless network with their own device?
 Who can access your company data (or your family devices at home)?

 Wireless is expected and very common.
 We want it easy to join a wireless network and we want fast connections.
 Leaders take a look at your organization’s wireless connections and what devices are authorized to join.
-It is a good idea to separate your office team devices on its’ own wireless network and have a second wireless network for your guests.
+It is a good idea to separate your office team devices on their own wireless network and have a second wireless network for your guests.
 Always have passwords for wireless networks and change them regularly.

 How secure is your firewall/router at your office and at home?
 Work with your tech team and your tech partner to ensure you have a robust firewall.
 The firewall should be kept updated with the latest security fixes (referred to as firmware upgrades).